torbendury/torbendury.github.io/_posts/2021-11-25-setup-raspberry-pi-as-vpn.md

 Let's jump in!

-## Flashing your operating system to SD card
+## Flashing Your Operating System to SD Card

 If you've already flashed a operating system for your Raspberry Pi to a SD card, you can skip this.
 Go ahead and install a headless Raspberry Pi OS Lite, enable SSH and WiFi to remotely access it.
 After that, jump [here](#configuring-openvpn).